farcaster-project/farcaster-node/README.md

     --public-ip-addr 1.2.3.4 --bind-ip-addr 0.0.0.0 --port 9735 --overlay tcp
 ```

 Network and assets by default are Bitcoin and Monero on testnet.
-The first arguments `--btc-addr` and `--xmr-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneros as a refund or when the swap completes depending on the role.
+The first two arguments `--btc-addr` and `--xmr-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneroj as a refund or when the swap completes depending on the role.
 They are followed by the amounts exchanged.

-The role for the maker is specified in the offer with `--maker-role`. `Alice` sells moneros for bitcoins, `Bob` sells bitcoins for moneros.
+The role for the maker is specified in the offer with `--maker-role`. `Alice` sells moneroj for bitcoins, `Bob` sells bitcoins for moneroj.
 Timelock parameters are set to **4** and **5** for cancel and punish and the transaction fee that must be applied is **1 satoshi per vByte**.

 Here the maker will send bitcoins and will receive moneros in his `54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu` address if the swap is successful.

-`--public-ip-addr` (default to `127.0.0.1`) and `--port` (default to `9735`) are used in the public offer for the taker to connect. `--bind-ip-addr` allow to bind the listening peerd to `0.0.0.0`, `tcp` is used as overlay between peers.
+`--public-ip-addr` (default to `127.0.0.1`) and `--port` (default to `9735`) are used in the public offer for the taker to connect. `--bind-ip-addr` allows to bind the listening peerd to `0.0.0.0`, `tcp` is used as overlay between peers.

-:mag_right: To be able for a taker to connect and take the offer the `public-ip-addr:port` must be accessible and answered by the `peerd` binded to `bind-id-address:port`.
+:mag_right: To enable a taker to connect and take the offer the `public-ip-addr:port` must be accessible and answered by the `peerd` bound to `bind-id-address:port`.

 **The public offer result**